The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Long-Term Outlook

-India as the world’s office: With relocations curbed, companies double down on India-based delivery.
+India as the world’s office: With relocations curtailed, companies will double down on India-based delivery.

-Diversified migration: Young Indians look to Canada, UK, Australia instead of only the U.S.
+Diversified migration: Young Indians will look to Canada, the UK, and Australia instead of only the U.S.

-Domestic innovation boost: More senior engineers stay in India, fueling SaaS, AI, and fintech startups.
+Domestic innovation boost: More senior engineers will stay in India, fueling SaaS, AI, and fintech startups.

 Where Will Indian Talent Go Instead?